- 6-Minute Article

 What solutions have you recommended to clients in my situation?

-Financial advisors tend to specialize in the types of investments they recommend.
+Financial professionals tend to specialize in the types of investments they recommend.
 Some emphasize individual stocks and bonds, while others prefer mutual funds.
 Some like private equity investments better than publicly listed securities.
 Some appreciate the tax benefits of investments such as annuities, while others like tax-exempt municipal bonds.
-No matter what your financial advisor's specialty, the options recommended to you should be the best for your particular needs and goals.
+No matter what your financial professional's specialty, the options recommended to you should be the best for your particular needs and goals.
 Also, it's a good rule of thumb not to invest in anything you don't understand well enough to be comfortable with.
-You may have to ask your financial advisor to explain a given investment vehicle.
+You may have to ask your financial professional to explain a given investment vehicle.

 What are you most concerned about, and what should I be concerned about?